aerique/sfosbid/README.md

     - `devel-su pkcon install-local cppqml-1.0-1.armv7hl.rpm` (execute
       this on your phone)

-You should now have `cppqml-sample` in your app grid.
+You should now have `cppqml` in your app grid.
 It can be deleted through the phone UI (same as how you remove other apps) or with `pkcon`.

 ## `eql5-sfos`